WaterlooBlockchain/uwblockchain_router/DOCS.md

     - [Linux](https://nodejs.org/en/download/package-manager/) (Make sure to select the right package manager for your distro)

 ### How to launch the project locally
-1. From the root project folder:
+1. From the root project folder open a terminal:
     - Frontend:
         - ```cd frontend/```
         - ```npm install && npm run dev```